 |Prizes and Awards||Press/Media|

 Your CRO researcher profile is a one-stop hub for your research output.
-Other research profiles can be incorporated into your CRO profile, including:
+Links to other public research profiles can be incorporated into your CRO profile, including:

-All CSU researchers should have a CRO researcher profile.
-If you cannot find your profile in CRO and/or require assistance to update it, please contact your Faculty Liaison librarian.
+All Charles Sturt University researchers should have a CRO researcher profile.
+If you cannot find your profile in CRO and/or require assistance to update it, please contact your Faculty librarians.

 Please note: the h-index in Google Scholar bears no relationship to the h-index in CRO because they use different sources to create the index.

 Multiple publications can be exported from your Endnote library into CRO.
 This process requires that you first install the St. Andrew's University Endnote Pure Output Style in order to create good quality CRO records from your Endnote library metadata.

 Step 1: Download the St. Andrew's Endnote Pure Output Style

 Step 3: Go into each newly-created CRO record to check its accuracy and add Field of Research (FoR) codes.
 Check that the co-authors listed are correct.

 It is also possible to paste Pure output style formatted Endnote records into CRO.